I placed my first trade in 2011.

 Your data is likely to be missing (1) some, if not most companies and (2) bankrupt companies.

-The bias is often illustrated by relating Abraham Wald's work on airplane damage during WWII.
+This is what's known as the survivorship bias, often illustrated by relating Abraham Wald's work on airplane damage during WWII.

 Allies wanted to better protect airplanes, and asked Wald to take a look at the damage displayed by the aircraft on tarmac.